-Because the Physiotherapy register is not yet open the Society currently performs these functions, on behalf of the Minister for Health, through its Accreditation & International Qualifications Working Groups and through its Professional Procedures and Ethics committee.
+The Society currently performs a Fitness to Practice function for it's membership, through its Professional Procedures and Ethics committee.
 In addition the Society is actively working to prepare its members for registration and to ensure supports are in place to help them maintain their registration once open.

 How is membership of the ISCP different to registration on the Physiotherapy register?

 The ISCP is a professional body that supports and represents the physiotherapy profession in Ireland.
 Our role is to advocate on behalf of our members and support them in their professional careers.
-In the absence of a live state register the Society also acts to maintain the standard of professional conduct amongst Chartered Physiotherapists and currently acts, on behalf of the Minister for Health, as the designated authority for physiotherapy in Ireland, accrediting the entry to practice physiotherapy qualifications in Ireland and recognising the qualifications of International Applicants.
+In the absence of a live state register the Society also acts to maintain the standard of professional conduct amongst Chartered Physiotherapists.

-In the lead up to State Regulation of Physiotherapy one of the Society’s primary goals is to assist its members in preparing themselves for registration and once the register opens in assisting them to maintain their registration and further develop their careers.
+In the lead up to State Regulation of Physiotherapy one of the Society’s primary goals is to assist its members in preparing themselves for registration and in assisting them to maintain their registration and further develop their careers.
 Unlike the Regulator the Society not only focuses on Patient Safety but also on the development of Physiotherapists and the profession as a whole.

 State Regulation and Physical Therapy